-In some people, night time light can inhibit melatonin and create “social jetlag,” which mimics symptoms of having traveled several time zones.
-To keep your sleep surroundings as dark as possible, Ahmed recommends moving the TV out of your bedroom and using a DVR or TIVO to record favorite late night shows for later viewing.
+Turn off the TV.
+In some people, nighttime light can hinder melatonin and create “social jetlag,” which mimics symptoms of having traveled several time zones.
+To keep your sleep surroundings as dark as possible, Ahmed recommends moving the TV out of your bedroom and using a DVR or TiVo to record favorite late-night shows for later viewing.

+Put other appliances to bed, too.
 If you want a good, restful sleep, turn your appliances away from your bed.
 Or better yet, turn them off altogether.
-If you must use bedroom electronics, choose those illuminated with red light, which is less disturbing to melanin production than blue light.
+If you must use bedroom electronics, choose those illuminated with red light, which is better for sleep than blue light.

+Give it up.
 If you don’t fall asleep within 30 minutes, sleep specialists recommend you get up and leave your bedroom or read.
 Then return to your bed to sleep when you feel tired again.

 One of the reasons for this interplay between exercise and sleep may be body temperature.
-Your body temperature rises during exercise and takes up to 6 hours to drop back down to normal.
-Because cooler body temperatures are associated with better sleep, it’s important to give your body time to cool off before bed.
+Your body temp rises during exercise and takes up to 6 hours to drop back down to normal.
+Because cooler body temperatures are linked to better sleep, it’s important to give your body time to cool off before bed.